cccccccccccccccccnrd/local-iot-architecture/README.md

 })
 ```

-### Interface and Settings
+### Web application

-The interface is served by a http-server on port 3000 from the Raspberry Pi (http://raspberry-pi-ip:3000) and can be devided into two main areas: the dashboard and the visualization area.
+The web application is served by a http-server on port 3000 from the Raspberry Pi (http://192.168.178.51:3000) and its interface can be devided into two main areas: the dashboard and the visualization area.

 The dashboard is used to connect and publish to the MQTT broker.
 After a successfull connection it shows the broker-ip in the lower right corner and subscribes to all topics from the broker and logs them into a textarea.

 The visualization area processes the incoming data and shows the current value of the sensors in charts.

 ![local-iot-architecture-ui](http://tinyimg.io/i/u7pRMWe.gif "local-iot-architecture-ui")